PhD opportunities

 How to apply

-Part two contains your choice of course applications as well as supporting documents.
+Most sections in the form need to be filled out with your personal details and are self-explanatory.
+A few sections ask specifically about your choice of course applications as well as supporting documents.
 For this part, please refer to the following instructions and required documents specific to our group.

 PhD Life In The Algebraic Geometry and Mathematical Physics Group